 Ephemeral Process Photography -- Silver gelatin enlarging paper is used for printing out (no developer is used -- the silver is reduced solely by light), as in the lumen process.
 But I apply by hand -- selectively -- a non-developing accelerator that vastly increases the speed at which the paper prints out.
 Furthermore, I do not fix the images, so they are still sensitive to light.
 But once the accelerator is washed away and the paper is dried, they are not very sensitive to light.
 Thus they can be viewed briefly in dim light, or as negatives they can be scanned, and even printed in the black-and-white darkroom (I have modified my enlarger to project opaque paper negatives by reflection).
 I use this as a negative process, both from contact with standard color C-prints, and from life with cameras I have made or modified for wet paper negatives.
 The exposure times are long, but not as long as with cyanonegative photography.
 But as with that process, no darkroom is needed, although access to a "dimroom" is handy.
 In the field, I apply the accelerator and load the film holders on-site, right before exposure, in a manner reminiscent of the wet collodion process.
 But I don't need a dark tent -- I only need a dim tent.
 I also use this process to make ephemeral image-objects, that must be viewed only briefly and in dim light, or the acting of looking will significantly damage the image.
 Many examples of different variations on ephemeral process photography can be found here, and the technique is described in more detail in my three volumes of The Physics and Art of Photography.

-Polaroid Negative Transfers - It has long been popular to use the old peel-apart Polaroid film (still made by Fuji) to transfer an image to a nice piece of watercolor paper.
-Even apart from the use of a better paper substrate, such a Polaroid Transfer is unique; the imperfections of the transfer process add its own unpredictable content, and the colors and tones are altered.
+Polaroid Negative Transfers - It has long been popular to use the old peel-apart Polaroid film (later made by Fuji) to transfer an image to a nice piece of watercolor paper.
+Even apart from the use of a better paper substrate, such an instant fillm transfer is unique; the imperfections of the transfer process add its own unpredictable content, and the colors and tones are altered.
 I often used this technique myself, especially since it allows one to combine multiple images onto one sheet of paper (see, for example, Maple and Along the Line).
-But more often, I make Polaroid transfers of negatives.
-I place an ordinary film negative in my enlarger (instead of a positive transparency), project it onto Polaroid film, and make a transfer onto watercolor paper.
-This negative-image Polaroid transfer is then scanned, digitally inverted to a positive, and printed.
+But more often, I make instant film transfers of negatives.
+I place an ordinary film negative in my enlarger (instead of a positive transparency), project it onto color instant film, and make a transfer onto watercolor paper.
+This negative-image instant film transfer is then scanned, digitally inverted to a positive, and printed.
 The resulting image preserves the interesting non-photographic detail introduced by the transfer process.
 But the reversal from a negative to a positive produces an image that looks completely unlike a tradtional Polaroid transfer.
-Some examples are Apple, On the Beach and Flying.
+Some examples are Pig and Goat, On the Beach and Flying.

 The Part You Throw Away - I often scan directly the throw-away part of peel-apart Polaroid film.
 These never-meant-to-be-used negatives could not be printed in a traditional darkroom.
 The very narrow range of tones and hues, when scanned and stretched with digital image processing, exagerates the slightest imperfection in the negative, resulting in unpredictable non-photographic detail.
 Some examples are White Pine (Super Tree) No. 2 and I was Home.
 And some of these emulsions are easily solarized by flashing with light (see, for example, Campsite and Emma No. 2).